All-optical nonlinear phase modulation in open semiconductor microcavities: Introduction

-A further advantage is that the nonlinear bandwidth, related to the light-matter coupling rate or vacuum Rabi splitting $\Omega_{Rabi}$, exceeds several meV allowing ultrafast (picosecond) operation.
+A further advantage is that the nonlinear bandwidth, related to the light-matter coupling rate or vacuum Rabi splitting $\Omega\upsub{Rabi}$, exceeds several meV allowing ultrafast (picosecond) operation.
 The micrometer size of the optical modes makes coupling light in and out relatively simple.
 The tradeoff for these advantages is the smaller interaction strength compared to QDs.
-In a previous demonstration in solid microcavities~\cite{kuriakose2022few} we showed XPM of 3 mrad per particle, limited by large cavity size, low excitonic content of the polaritons, and broadening of polariton linewidth due to etching through the QW.
+In a previous demonstration in solid microcavities~\cite{kuriakose2022few} we showed XPM of 3 mrad per particle, limited by large cavity size, low excitonic content of the polaritons, polariton frequencies detuned away from the biexciton resonance, and broadening of polariton linewidth due to etching through the QW.
 Despite these limitations the result was already an order of magnitude higher than any other systems not relying on atom-like emitters.

-In this work, we experimentally study XPM in a tunable open-access polariton microcavity~\cite{dufferwiel2014strong} with significantly tighter spatial confinement (beam waist 1\um{}) and narrower excitonic resonances allowing smaller polariton linewidths ($\sim 50$\uev{}) at the higher excitonic content (70\%) where interactions are maximised.
+In this work, we experimentally study XPM in a tunable open-access polariton microcavity~\cite{dufferwiel2014strong} with significantly tighter spatial confinement (beam waist 1\um{}) and narrower excitonic resonances allowing smaller polariton linewidths (60\uev{}) at the higher excitonic content (55\%) where interactions are maximised.
 By these means we significantly advance the state of the art single polariton XPM by a factor of 80, up to 247$\pm$17 mrad.
-We furthermore show modulation of a probe by 500 mrad (50\%) using only 10 control particles, corresponding to a peak intra-cavity energy of only 2 aJ.
+This is already in the regime useful for quantum optical neural networks~\cite{Ewaniuk2023}, with the homogeneity of QW polaritons potentially allowing many nonlinear nodes.
+We furthermore show modulation of a probe by 500 mrad (50\%) using fewer than 10 control particles, corresponding to a peak intra-cavity energy $<2$ aJ.
 We use our highly flexible platform to study time-delay, frequency detuning, polarisation and power dependences and address the microscopic physics underlying these giant interactions.
-We find that there is negligible contribution from long-lived ($>$ 300 ps) excitonic species.
-Furthermore, we find that the strength of the nonlinear response varies rapidly with frequency and becomes negligible for negative cavity-exciton detunings.
-This trend cannot be explained by the frequency dependence of excitonic fraction and linewidth usual for polaritons and suggests an additional microscopic mechanism underlying the nonlinearity.
+We find that there is negligible contribution from processes with a long lifetime ($>\sim$ 300 ps) such as, for example, slow excitonic reservoirs~\cite{Stepanov2019,Menard2014}.
+Furthermore, we find that the strength of the nonlinear response is significantly enhanced and has a stronger frequency dependence than expected for interactions mediated by exciton-exciton repulsion alone.
+We achieve good agreement by including enhancement of interactions via polariton-biexciton coupling in our model.